yuetsin/SE-100/document_2/Web_and_Native.md

 access your bluetooth hardware and your private calendar information!
 Now even accessing the camera is a great challenge for web developers.

-So, if your application has such capacities, there would be little chance for the "Web" based application.
+So, if your application has hardware sensitive capacities, there would be little chance for the "Web" based application.
+On the other hand, you should read the API Documentation your OS developer provides and follow their instructions to make sure they works fine.
+After all, the functionality matters most.

 ## Appendix